aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_aws.md

       --compliance string                 compliance report to generate (aws-cis-1.2,aws-cis-1.4) --config-data strings               specify paths from which data for the Rego policies will be recursively loaded --config-policy strings             specify the paths to the Rego policy files or to the directories containing them, applying config files
+      --config-type string                comma-separated list of config types to be scanned for (azure-arm,cloudformation,dockerfile,helm,kubernetes,terraform,terraformplan) (default "all")
       --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --endpoint string                   AWS Endpoint override
       --exit-code int                     specify exit code when any security issues are found